OkBayat/OkBayat.github.io/docs/about/biography/biography.md

 {% include components/profile_photo.html variant="biography" %}

-Mohammad Bayat is a founder, software engineer, and leadership facilitator.
+Mohammad Bayat is a founder, software engineer, and systems builder.
 His work has developed at the intersection of building technical systems and understanding how people learn, coordinate, and change.

 He began working in software in the early 2010s, moving across front-end and back-end development, real-time market applications, testing, data visualization, infrastructure, and quantitative trading systems.
 That work led him to found and build [K2Quant](/work/projects/k2quant), where he continues to develop quantitative software, artificial-intelligence tools, and the technical and operating systems behind the organization.